 The Association was founded by M. Amos Clifford in 2012.
 Amos combined elements of Shinrin-Yoku practice in Japan with his four decades of experience in wilderness guiding, Zen meditation, psychotherapy, educational consulting, and nature connection to create a framework for Forest Therapy.

 The first training that ANFT provided for guides was held in California in 2014.
-By the end of 2018 we had trained 32 guide cohorts and have developed training teams in other parts of the world.
+By the end of 2018 we trained 37 guide cohorts and have developed training teams in other parts of the world.
 In September of 2018 a major milestone was providing our first guide training in a language other than English; we trained a cohort of guides in Spanish at a mountain retreat center in Spain.
+At the end of 2019 we trained 49 cohorts of guides in over 48 countries on six continents.
 We are a truly global organization with a commitment to creating practices that are appropriate for every culture.

 What energizes our work is our love of nature; but also our sense of impending environmental catastrophe caused by global overpopulation and Western Culture's emphasis on unsustainable patterns of consumption.
 Our contribution to finding solutions to these problems is to help as many people as possible to develop meaningful relationships with nature.